 At Brown, students design their own course of study to reflect their personal interests and goals.
 Our advising structures support students throughout this academic journey.
 Before arriving on campus, every student is assigned two advisors--an academic advisor and a student peer advisor--who help them navigate Brown's open curriculum.
 Students meet with their advisors at key times during each academic year to discuss their academic choices and to plan for subsequent terms.

-Students may also seek academic advice from deans during open hours, sign up for a Faculty Advising Fellow meal of lively discussion between faculty and students, talk with the faculty of their courses, or identify a dean with knowledge about a specific topic.
+Students may also seek advice from academic deans during drop-in open hours, sign up for a Faculty Advising Fellow meal of lively discussion between faculty and students, talk with the faculty of their courses, or reach out to an academic dean with knowledge about a specific topic.

 First-year students' academic experiences are supported by a residential system that facilitates their transition to campus.
 Students live in communities of 40 to 80 first-year students, along with several peer counselors who offer on-the-ground information about everything from classes to campus resources to local bike paths.